GranitiGashi/scriptiflow_server/workers/README.md

 # Auto-Posting Worker

-This worker automatically checks for new cars on mobile.de and creates social media posts.
+This worker automatically checks for new cars on mobile.de and creates social media posts every 5 minutes.

 ## How it works

 1. **Connection Tracking**: When a user connects mobile.de, we save `first_connected_at` timestamp
-2. **Hourly Checks**: Every hour, we check for cars created after the last sync date
+2. **5-Minute Checks**: Every 5 minutes, we check for cars created after the last sync date
 3. **Smart Filtering**: Only cars with `creationTime` after our sync date are processed
 4. **Batch Processing**: Multiple new cars are processed efficiently
 5. **Sync Updates**: After each check, we update the sync date